How do I install PECL 7 modules on Elastic Beanstalk environments using the PHP 8.1 with Amazon Linux 2 platform branch?

 1

-I want to install Redis, Memcached, or other modules for PECL 7 on an AWS Elastic Beanstalk environment running on PHP 8.1 using Amazon Linux 2 stacks.
+I want to install Redis, Memcached, or other modules for PECL 7 on an AWS Elastic Beanstalk environment using the PHP 8.1 with Amazon Linux 2 platform branch.

 Short description